Common tasks with KQL for Microsoft Sentinel

 Limiting data: take / limit

-The take operator (and the identical limit operator) is used to limit your results by returning only a given number of rows.
-It's followed by an integer that specifies the number of rows to return.
-Typically, it's used at the end of a query after you have determined your sort order, and in such a case it returns the given number of rows at the top of the sorted order.
+Use the take operator (or the identical limit operator) to limit your results by returning only a specific number of rows.
+Follow it with an integer that specifies the number of rows to return.
+Typically, use it at the end of a query after you determine your sort order.
+In this case, it returns the specified number of rows at the top of the sorted order.

-Using take earlier in the query can be useful for testing a query, when you don't want to return large datasets.
-However, if you place the take operation before any sort operations, take returns rows selected at random - and possibly a different set of rows every time the query is run.
+Using take earlier in the query can be useful for testing a query when you don't want to return large datasets.
+However, if you place the take operation before any sort operations, take returns rows selected at random - and possibly a different set of rows every time you run the query.
 Here's an example of using take:

 SigninLogs